Zenike/dota2-invoker-game/readme.md

 - ghost walk and forge spirit will instacast without click (like ingame)
 - you have the possibility to double tap alacrity

-- One mistake (when you click the target) break your combo and take one of your 5 lifes away
+- A mistake will break your combo and take one of your 5 lifes away
-- be carefull that you can't reinvoke a spell already in your set.
+- be advised that you can't reinvoke a spell already in your set.
 If you do, you will lose a life.
 Instead, use them directly with key 4 or key 5 without reinvoking

 ## I don't know the spells already...